-The evidence for the therapeutic use of humor in dermatology will be presented, particularly in regards to atopic dermatitis.
+The evidence from a series of very interesting clinical trials for the therapeutic use of humor and intimacy in dermatology will be presented, particularly in regards to atopic dermatitis.

-- Participants will examine the evidence basis for using therapeutic humor in dermatology.
+- Participants will recall the evidence basis for using therapeutic humor and intimacy in dermatology.

-- Participants will review some of the proposed mechanisms by which humor may be beneficial in treatment of skin disease.
+- Participants will recognize some of the proposed mechanisms by which humor and intimacy may be beneficial in the treatment of skin disease.

 New evidence about integrative treatments for psoriasis is emerging.
 This session will review and translate recent evidence into clinical pearls, covering both medication and nutrition based approaches.